jsborjesson/passwords/source/Section-1.md

 pretty happy with myself, this process would have taken me more than three times as long a year ago.

-I then remembered that my mother would have to go through this process as well, but her password manager was a notebook.
+I then remembered that my mother would have to go through this process as well, but her password manager was a paper notebook.
 It was her compromise when I argued that she needed unique passwords, but she thought password managers were too complicated.
 Suddenly I wasn't feeling so good about being able to switch out my passwords on 30 different accounts so quickly.
-I knew that the few accounts she needed to change was going to cause her more trouble than all of mine.
+I knew that the few accounts she needed to change was going to cause her more trouble than all of mine - maybe password managers are not the perfect solution to this problem.

 Most non technical people will use the same password everywhere, and it will probably be a bad password[\[1\]][splashdata].
 We can try to educate people, making them aware that they need to